radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 **Bind Order**

-As discussed above, if there is identity overlap, correlation rules must be defined.
+If there is identity overlap across data sources, correlation rules must be defined.
 After, RadiantOne generates a unique list of users in addition to maintaining the reference link (location) to all the sources the identity is located in.
 With this information, RadiantOne can perform credentials checking against the data sources of your choice in a pre-defined order.
 The diagram below depicts an example.
 The database is configured with bind order 1.
 Therefore, RadiantOne attempts the bind there first.
 If the bind fails against the database, the LDAP directory receives the bind request (as per the configuration).
 If the bind were to fail again, Active Directory would receive the bind request.
 If all sources fail, the client receives a bind failure error from RadiantOne FID.

 ![Bind Order Example](Media/Image3.2.jpg)